isaac-gorman/js101/lesson_6/twenty_one/pseudo.md

 Q: What would be the best data structure to contain the deck?
 A: The data structure would have to contain the 54 card deck, the player's cards, and the dealer's cards.
 Maybe an object?
 Maybe an array?
 Nested array?

+Q: How would I use the deck or the data structure?
+What do I need from it?
+A: Ideas:

+- Initialize the deck
+- Pick at random form the deck and deal cards to the player and the dealer
+- Deal one card to the player at random till player bust or stays:
+- - Player needs to keep track of their total.
+- Deal one card to the dealer at random till they have at least 17 or greater in total.
+- - Dealer needs to keep track of their total.

 ### Calculating Aces

 ### Player Turn